Implementing Time Impact Analyses and Update Impact Analyses on Large, Complex EPC Projects

 For example, an analyst may incorrectly conclude that the total time extension entitlement or total actual delay is compensable.
 This conclusion may be incorrect if the analyst fails to address concurrent delays in the as-built schedule,18 or if the time extension is longer than the actual delay that occurred as the result of acceleration or other delay mitigation.19

-An additive delay analysis, such as the TIA/UIA, by itself does not provide an answer to the issue of compensable delay.
+An additive delay analysis, such as the Time Impact Analysis, by itself does not provide an answer to the issue of compensable delay.
 If a Contractor incurs additional costs that are caused by both Owner delay and concurrent Contractor delay, then the Contractor should only recover compensation to the extent it is able to separately identify the additional costs caused by the Owner delay from those caused by the Contractor delay.
 If it would have incurred the additional costs in any event as a result of Contractor delays, the Contractor will not be entitled to recover those additional costs.20

 Therefore, the analyst should consider performing an As-Built But-For (ABBF) Schedule Analysis to quantify compensable delay and to address the issue of actual concurrent delay on the as-built schedule.
 The results of the TIA/UIA are often substantially different from the amount of Owner-caused delay determined from an ABBF Schedule Delay Analysis,21 which quantifies the Contractor’s entitlement to receive compensable delay by determining the earliest date that various completion activities could have been achieved but-for the Owner-caused compensable delays that occurred during the project.
 The ABBF Schedule Delay Analysis addresses concurrent delays, and the net period of Owner-caused delay may be compensable after concurrency of Contractor-caused and other excusable, noncompensable delays are addressed.22

-Therefore, to avoid an incorrect conclusion, a TIA/UIA can be used to calculate the time extension to which the Contractor is entitled as a result of Owner-caused and other excusable delays and the basis for the Owner’s entitlement to liquidated or actual damages.
+Therefore, to avoid an incorrect conclusion, a schedule impact analysis can be used to calculate the time extension to which the Contractor is entitled as a result of Owner-caused and other excusable delays and the basis for the Owner’s entitlement to liquidated or actual damages.
 The ABBF Schedule Delay Analysis can be used to determine the compensable delay days to which the Contractor is entitled to receive additional time-related costs as a result of Owner-caused delays.

 3.2 ASSESSMENT OF POTENTIAL IMPACTS CONTAINED WITH DURATIONS AND LAGS